Friends of the Library

 Joining the Friends

-The Friends group is an all-volunteer organization.
+Founded in July 1970, the Friends group is an all-volunteer, not-for-profit organization, classified as a 501(c)(3).
 Friends raise funds to benefit the library through book sales and memberships.
 If you would like to become a member of the Friends of the Library, print off the membership form, complete and mail it to: Friends of the Boise Public Library, 715 S. Capitol Blvd., Boise, ID 83702.

 Friends promote the interest and welfare of the library and encourage all citizens to use the services the library offers.
 They work to make the community familiar with the many services Boise Public Library has to offer.
 Friends may also be library volunteers.